 Mozilla VPN pricing

 Although that's not expensive overall, keep in mind that you're paying for access to Mullvad's servers.
-Go direct to Mullvad and you'll pay a flat rate of €5 a month (around $5.75), whatever the length of your subscription.
+Sign up for Mullvad instead and you'll pay a flat rate of €5 a month (around $5.50), whatever the length of your subscription.

 Payments are accepted via card and PayPal only.